ncheaz/all-day-test/README.md

 * Use promises when at all possible
 * Searching for information on the internet is allowed
 * It's ok to ask questions and clarification while going through this exercise
+* Do not copy any code.
+You can refer to code on the web, but copying is not allowed
+* Query the external API only once per app instance

 ## acceptance
 * All character documents from [api of ice and fire](https://anapioficeandfire.com/Documentation) must have the quotes from